Alefoggia17/Violent-Python-For-Artisan/README.md

 #### Semantic Correctness Analysis

-* To perform the syntactic evaluation, run the command ``python semantic_analisys.py``.
+* To perform the semantic evaluation, run the command ``python semantic_analisys.py``.
 The script opens up a window that lets you select the file to evaluate.
 Make sure to select the file containing the results of the previous syntactic analysis.

 ### Step 6: Metrics